-NCATS is collaborating with The Children's Inn at NIH, the Amateur Radio on the International Space Station (ARISS) and the International Space Station U.S. National Laboratory (ISS National Lab) to host Ask an Astronaut: Biomedical Science Edition.
-The event will take place at The Children’s Inn on the NIH Campus in Bethesda, Maryland.
+NCATS collaborated with The Children's Inn at NIH, the Amateur Radio on the International Space Station (ARISS) and the International Space Station U.S. National Laboratory (ISS National Lab) to host Ask an Astronaut: Biomedical Science Edition.
+The event took place Monday, September 23, 2019, at The Children’s Inn on the NIH Campus in Bethesda, Maryland.

-This unique experience will provide children receiving care at NIH the opportunity to talk to an astronaut in space.
-Participants also will learn about the importance of conducting biomedical research in a microgravity environment, including NCATS’ Tissue Chips in Space projects that recently completed their first mission to the ISS.
+This unique experience provided children receiving care at NIH the opportunity to talk to an astronaut in space.
+Participants learned about the importance of conducting biomedical research in a microgravity environment, including NCATS' Tissue Chips in Space projects that recently completed their first mission to the ISS.

-NASA astronaut Dr. Andrew “Drew” Morgan, currently living aboard the International Space Station, was chosen to share his experience in space and answer questions from children residing at The Children’s Inn at NIH.
+NASA astronaut Nick Hague, currently living aboard the International Space Station, was chosen to share his experience in space and answer questions from children residing at The Children’s Inn at NIH.

-Children, or parents on their behalf, submit questions for the astronaut in advance.
-Approximately 20 questions then are preselected for children to ask the day of the event.
+Children, or parents on their behalf, submitted questions for the astronaut in advance.
+Approximately 20 questions were preselected for children to ask the day of the event.

-When the event begins, ARISS will connect with the ISS to The Children’s Inn via ham radio.
-Once the connection is established, the children can begin asking questions, and the astronaut can respond to each one.
+When the event began, ARISS connected with the ISS to The Children’s Inn via ham radio.
+Once the connection was established, the children began asking questions, and the astronaut responded to each one.

-The ISS needs to be in the proper orbit with the connecting ham radio station on earth, which means the transmission typically lasts no more than 10 minutes.
+The ISS needed to be in the proper orbit with the connecting ham radio station on Earth, which means the transmission lasted no more than 10 minutes.

-Once the transmission is complete, the children can ask additional questions of NCATS, The Children’s Inn and ARISS representatives in attendance.
+Once the transmission was complete, the children asked additional questions of NCATS, The Children’s Inn and ARISS representatives in attendance.

 About the NCATS Tissue Chips in Space Program